+Sometimes the cost of labor to install new flooring is higher than the materials themselves.
 High gloss laminate flooring is appealing to many homeowners because of its easy installation.
-In fact, do-it-yourselfers may want to take the job on themselves, which may help save additional money on the flooring.
+If you're the do-it-yourself type of homeowner, the ease of installing high gloss laminate flooring might tempt you to save even more money on the job by doing it yourself.
 Many types of high gloss laminate flooring fit together in a tongue and groove system, so they snap together like puzzle pieces.
 You usually do not have to add any adhesive because the glue is already applied to the pieces, and it is activated simply by adding water.
 As a result, high gloss laminate flooring can be installed much more quickly than a traditional hard wood floor.

+Safety should always be a priority when choosing the right flooring for your home.
+One of the biggest setbacks of high gloss laminate flooring is its tendency to be highly slippery.
 Due to its slick, smooth surface, high gloss laminate flooring can be very slippery, especially when wet.
-Homeowners who live with children or elderly relatives may prefer a matte or semi-matte finish for their laminate flooring instead.
+If you live with children or elderly relatives who are more vulnerable to injuries from a slip and fall, you might prefer a more matte or semi-matte finish for your laminate flooring instead.

 While it looks and feels similar to real wood, high gloss laminate wood flooring contains very little portions of real wood.
 As a result, high gloss laminate flooring does not help increase the value of your home the way that real hardwood flooring might.
 If you are thinking about selling your home in the near future, you might want to consider adding high gloss hardwood flooring instead of laminate.
 It will cost you more up front, of course, but will also give you more bank for your buck when it comes time to cash in on the value of your home.